Bosher's Dam: Recent developments

-In recent years, hundreds of lowhead dams have been removed from American rivers in an effort to restore the traditional spawning grounds of native fish with notable nearby dam removals occurring in Charlottesville and in Fredericksburg.
+In recent years, hundreds of lowhead dams have been removed from American rivers to restore the spawning grounds of native fish.
+Nearby removals have occurred in Charlottesville and in Fredericksburg.

 Such fish as shad, herring, and striped bass—which make their migratory spawning runs between March and early June—had been blocked by Bosher's, which made migration impossible for at least 300 miles upstream in the James, the Rivanna River, and other tributaries.

 While the dam still functions to get water into the Canal, which has become more of a historic feature than a means of transportation, it has also created conditions to make this section of the James suitable for powerboating with waterskiing and other activities typically available only on lakes and larger waterways.

 Perhaps the rise of powerboating explains why, rather than breach or demolish the dam, as has been the recent custom in other communities, the Virginia Department of Game and Inland Fisheries decided instead to build an extensive fish ladder aside the dam.

 Opened in 1999, the fish ladder allows the migratory fish around the dam via a 17-inch-wide pathway.

 Future

 With the 10 acres north of the dam belonging to the James River Park System, an opportunity exists to create more public access to this scenic area.
-Whether such parties as the neighbors along upscale Cherokee Road and Riverside Drive, as well as the Virginia Power Boat Association will smile on such an effort remains unknown.
-The dam will be retrofitted with a turbine to generate electricity.
+Whether such parties as the neighbors along upscale Cherokee Road and Riverside Drive, as well as the Virginia Power Boat Association, will favor such an effort remains unknown.
+The dam would be retrofitted with a turbine to generate electricity.

 The proposed project would consist of: the existing 12-foot-high dam; a 1,000-acre impoundment with a storage capacity of 2,100 acre-feet and drainage area of 6,753 square miles; a new 700-foot-long, 180-foot-wide intake; a new 300-foot-long, 180-foot-wide tailrace; four new 2-MW turbines; a new 65-foot-long, 197-foot-wide powerhouse; a new 60-foot-long, 50-foot-wide substation; and a new 528-foot-long, 69-kV transmission line.
 The estimated annual generation of the project would be 68,500 MWh.

 One Richmond-area news source has posed the question: "Should a park be created at Bosher's Dam?"